dccuchile/CC6204/autocorrect/README.md

 ```python
 corrector.sumbit(homework=1, question="1a", test=1, token=<token>, answer=...)
 ```
 Submit will raise a `FailedTest` exception when the submited answer is not what we were expecting.
-If you want to know which values you submited were labeled incorrect, catch the exception and get the `msg` attribute as follows:
+If you want to know which values you submited were labeled incorrect, catch the exception and get the `mask` attribute as follows:
 ```python
 from cc6204 import FailedTest